Artificial insemination: Risk factors

 The risk factors of artificial insemination are comparatively low to other forms of fertility treatment.
 The most prominent risk factor would be infection after the procedure, with other risk factors including a higher risk of having twins or triplets, and minor vaginal bleeding during the procedure.

 Although these risk factors are minor and generally manageable, there is a significant knowledge gap between identity groups around risk factors for fertility treatments in general.
 For instance, it was found that LGBTQ+ individuals had "had significant knowledge gaps of risk factors associated with reproductive outcomes when compared to heterosexual female peers."
-Therefore, it is imperative that providers take extra care in educating their LGBTQ+ patients on potential risk factors of artificial insemination.
-The implications of this knowledge gap between LGTBQ+ individuals and their heterosexual counterparts are serious and worth noting.
-Lack of access to proper information and risk factors around procedures like these may dissuade someone from pursuing these procedures altogether.
-As a result, there will be less normalization of LGBTQ+ family making and reproduction, which only perpetuates this cycle of lack of information among LGBTQ+ folks.

 Legal restrictions

 Some countries restrict artificial insemination in a variety of ways.
 For example, some countries do not permit AI for single women, and other countries do not permit the use of donor sperm.

 Europe

 As of May 2013, the following European countries permit medically assisted AI for single women: